“You’ve got to trust your process.” – Marcus Lemonis

 Hopefully you'll be able to digest it in a matter of minutes.

-How we Built an App Empire
+How we Built A Huge App Business

 This is a detailed post, so if you want to skip the part that interests you most, click on a link below to fast forward to that section.